reframejs/reframe/readme.md

 Reframe is born out of the frustration of two conflicting intentions

- 1. I want to use a framework so that I can quickly implement a prototype.
+ - I want to use a framework so that I can quickly implement a prototype.
-    And I don't want having to think through an entire app architecture before even starting to write one line of code.
+   I don't want to design an entire app architecture before even starting to write one line of code.

- 2. I don't want to use a framework because of the framework's limitations.
+ - I don't want to use a framework because of the framework's limitations.
-    And more importantly, I don't want to get locked-in to the framework down the road.
+   And more importantly, I don't want to get locked into that framework down the road.

-The Reframe project is born in the belief that there can be a framework that allows to quickly implement a prototype and yet can be fully adapted to the needs of the application. while allowing you to adapt  fully adapt without locking you in down the road.

-be a new type of framework we call the "(anti-)framework".

-aims at resolving this conflict by providing a new choice.

 The question arises

- > Is it possible to design a framework that allows both a quick start and full flexbility down the road?
+ > Is it possible to design a framework that allows its user to quickly implement a prototype without locking the user in?

-The Reframe project is born out of the belief that it is.
+Reframe is born out of the belief that it is.

+Reframe has been designed so that parts of Reframe can be overwritten.
+This means that, if Reframe doesn't suit your need, you can re-write Reframe parts to suit your need.
+You can even progressively over time replace all Reframe parts with code of your own and get rid of Reframe altogether.
+This effectively means that Reframe is fully customizable.

-We call the notion of "full fexibility down the road" *adaptability* and such adaptable framework an (anti-)framework.
+We call the characteristic of being able to adapt to yours needs *adaptability*, and we call such adaptable framework an *(anti-)framework*.

-An (anti-)framework provides a new choice;

- 3. Use an (anti-)framework to quickly implement a prototype and as your application's needs crystallize, replace parts of the (anti-)framework with code of your own that suit the crystallized needs.

-Reframe pushes the envelop of adaptability to the point of being able to progressively and entirely replace Reframe with code of your own.

-In short, you adapt the (anti-)framework to your needs, instead of adapting your needs to the framework.